dertrockx/CMSC21-Lab-Files/README.md

 * this repository holds files that were created while attending class.
 * Each class session has a different folder with date as its name
-* For project, there's a seperate line for it
+* For project, there's a seperate folder for it